deepglint/UniME/README.md

 ## 🎺 News
+- [2025/11/09]: 🔥[UniME-v2](https://github.com/GaryGuTC/UniME-v2) has been Accepted by AAAI2026 as Oral Present.
+- [2025/10/15]: ✨We release the model, data, and code of UniME-V2 in [🤗 Huggingface](https://huggingface.co/collections/TianchengGu/unime-v2).
 - [2025/07/05]: ✨UniME has been accepted by ACM MM2025.
 - [2025/05/06]: ✨We release the model weight of UniME-LLaVA-OneVision-7B in [🤗 Huggingface](https://huggingface.co/DeepGlint-AI/UniME-LLaVA-OneVision-7B), which achieves the top ranking on the MMEB leaderboard.
 - [2025/04/24]: ✨We release the evaluate and demo code.